 Even if you’re happy with the price you have negotiated, take time to shop around a little bit to make sure you’re getting the best deal.

-One of the first things a salesman will ask is what your budget is.
-But they don’t want to know how much you want to pay for a car, they want to know what kind of monthly payments you can afford.
+One of the first things a salesperson will ask is what your budget is.
+But they don’t want to know how much you want to pay for a car; they want to know what kind of monthly payments you can afford.